Custom Crafted: Designing Your Dream Long Handle Cricket Bat

 Cricket bat sanding drum

 The sanding process for all hand-made cricket bats has a few different parts.
-First, I use the custom-made sanding drum which can be seen above.
-Once this is complete I move onto hand sanding, which you can see in the image below.
+First, I use the custom-made sanding drum, which can be seen above.
+Once this is complete, I will move on to hand sanding, which you can see in the image below.

 Hand sanding a cricket bat